MagicPhase/AutoInflate/README.md

  break;
 ```

-Seventh, add a function to pull stored value from flash on power up in 'void setup()'.
+* Seventh, add a function to pull stored value from flash on power up in 'void setup()'.<br>

 ```
 storedData(10, 0); //Page number 10, '0' for read.